theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

+## Version 0.9.43
+- Fixed some issues related to windowed mode

 ## Version 0.9.42
 - Quests or subquests with all objectives completed will be styled with a strike through in the quest list